incountry/sdk-nodejs/README.md

 ```
 `apiKey` and `environmentId` can be fetched from your dashboard on `Incountry` site.

-`endpoint` defines PoP API URL and is used to override default one.
+`endpoint` defines API URL and is used to override default one.

 You can turn off encryption (not recommended).
 Set `encrypt` property to `false` if you want to do this.